-Sample
+Population and Sample

-This research focuses on manufacturing companies listed on the Indonesia Stock Exchange (IDX) from 2013 to 2022, which is accessed directly from annual reports and financial statements available on both the Indonesia Stock Exchange website www.idx.co.id and on each company's website.
-The research sample is companies that report financial statements and annual reports consecutively during the period 2013 to 2022, use the Rupiah denomination, and present data related to research variables.
-Therefore, companies with incomplete financial data will be excluded from the sample.
-After imposing the sample criteria, the final sample remains 710 firm-year observations.
+The research sample is companies that report financial statements and annual reports consecutively during the period 2013 to 2022, companies that use only in the form of Indonesian currency, namely rupiah because the expected data is homogeneous and presents data related to research variables.
+Therefore, companies with incomplete financial data will be excluded from our expectation models and other control variables calculations.
+The final sample includes 71 listed firms that consist of 710 firm-year observations.